TomFrost/toady-typofix/README.md

 A Toady mod to fix typos by saying s/FIND/REPLACE/ after your message

 ##Install
-Install into a [Toady](https://github.com/TomFrost/Toady)instance with:
+Install into a [Toady](https://github.com/TomFrost/Toady) instance with:

     ./ribbit install typofix